 The following graph shows the number of errata reports per document source.
-The majority of errata awaiting review are from RAI Area, Routing Area, and non-WG (individual submissions).
+The majority of errata awaiting review are from Internet Area and IETF non-WG (AD-sponsored documents).
 The number of Legacy RFCs with errata has decreased because source information was updated for over 1200 RFCs in September 2009.